danbrown/kong-docker-railway/README.md

-# Kong + Konga + PgAdmin
+# Kong + Konga

-This repository contains Dockerfiles to deploy Kong, Konga and PgAdmin.
+This repository contains Dockerfiles to deploy Kong, Konga.

 Made for deploying in [Railway.app][https://railway.app].